donnywals/CoreDataInSwiftUI/README.md

-# CoreDataInSwiftUI
+# CoreData in SwiftUI

-Example repo of working with Core Data in a SwiftUI application
+This repository serves many purpose.
+But mostly so I can experiment with Core Data in SwiftUI, and also so I can use it show my approaches to other people.